 Due to its massive scope, the big project to consolidate processes throughout Ennis-Flint was dubbed “Supernova.”
 “It was our name for taking all our companies and moving them on to a single system,” says Hagerty.
 “We wanted to come up with one way of doing things.”

 The Business Advisory Team helped Ennis-Flint through the entire process.
 “Mike was a key player,” says Hagerty.
-“He was great at saying, “This is what your business does and this is how we’ll do it in TRAVERSE.”
-If customizations were necessary, the Business Advisory Team acted as a liaison between Ennis-Flint and Open Systems Project Delivery to make sure everyone had the information they needed to make the project a success.
+“He was great at saying, “This is what your business does and this is how we’ll do it in Traverse.”
+If customizations were necessary, the Business Advisory Team acted as a liaison between Ennis-Flint and OSAS Project Delivery to make sure everyone had the information they needed to make the project a success.
 Because of strong communication and planning, the rollout of this implementation in the U.S. locations is now paving the way to a proven methodology in Ennis-Flint’s international sites.

 Throwing the switch

 Ennis-Flint U.S. chose the end of their busy season, to switch over to their new, unified business processes.
-A team of six Open Systems Business Advisors who had been involved in the project were on hand to make sure things went as planned.
+A team of six OSAS Business Advisors who had been involved in the project were on hand to make sure things went as planned.
 “They took us hand in hand through the process,” says Hagerty.

 The next phase of Ennis-Flint’s process consolidation efforts involved bringing locations in Canada and Australia into the organizational fold.
 For Hagerty, there was no question in continuing to work closely with OSAS’ Business Advisors as “Project Supernova” crossed over the U.S. border.